Daniel Fridljand

 • Navigating complex client projects with diverse stakeholder teams and legacy system constraints

-• Full-stack development using Java 17, JBoss, Spring, Oracle DB, Gradle, JUnit, Docker, Podman, React, and TypeScript
+• Full-stack development using Java 17, JBoss, Spring, Oracle DB, Gradle, JUnit, Docker, Podman, Jenkins, React, and TypeScript

 • Co-organizing and contributing to the internal "AI Tool of the Week" blog series, providing weekly summaries of AI advancements including AI-assisted coding, agentic workflows, and multi-modal processing tools